 All right, when you think of ‘dance challenge’, you probably imagine hoards of hip young ‘uns on TikTok.
 We’d like to think our Dance Dispatches dance challenges are more inclusive.
 The prompts are pretty open, so people with a wide range of dance backgrounds can participate.
 After all, dance is for everyone!

-Once you’ve completed any of our dance challenges, please post it on socials with the corresponding hashtag and tag our account @DanceDispatches on Facebook, Twitter, Instagram and LinkedIn.
+Once you’ve completed any of our dance challenges, please post it on socials with the corresponding hashtag and tag our account @DanceDispatches on Facebook, Twitter and Instagram.
 We’ll stop by to show you some love and possibly re-share your videos.
-If you upload your video onto YouTube, email firstname.lastname@example.org – so we can add your clip to our dance challenges playlist.
+If you upload your video onto YouTube, email hello @ dance dispatches . com (without the additional spaces) – so we can add your clip to our dance challenges playlist.